5 Ways to Protect Your Hearing and Live Fully

 Turn Down the Volume

 Preserving your precious hearing is crucial for overall well-being.
 Globally, an estimated 360 million people suffer from disabling hearing loss, with excessive noise being a major contributor.
-The silver lining?
+The good news?
 Noise-induced hearing loss (NIHL) is preventable.
-Dive into our tips for safeguarding your hearing:
+Here’s how you can safeguard your hearing:

-- Identify detrimental noises in your environment (those surpassing 85 decibels).
+- Identify harmful noises in your environment (those surpassing 85 decibels).

-- Arm yourself with hearing protection, like earplugs, in noisy settings.
+- Use hearing protection, such as earplugs, in noisy settings.

-- Distance yourself from loud noises whenever feasible.
+- Distance yourself from loud noises whenever possible.

-- Safeguard the hearing of youngsters who can't fend for themselves.
+- Protect the hearing of children who cannot protect themselves.

 -